Multivariate ENSO Index (MEI)

 For extended Tahiti-Darwin SOI data back to 1876, and timely monthly updates, check the Australian Bureau of Meteorology website.
 This index has often been out of sync with other ENSO indices in the last decade, including a jump to +10 (+1 sigma) in April 2010 that was ahead of any other ENSO index in announcing La Niña conditions.
 In 2013, the SOI varied from slightly negative values early in the year (-4 in February) all the way to +14 in June and back down to -2 in October.
 It rose back up to +9 in November, consistent with potentially re-emerging La Niña conditions.
 However, the December value dropped right back to +1, only to be followed by a jump to +12 in January 2014, and back to slightly negative values (-1) in February.
 This was followed by a further drop to -13 in March 2014, its lowest March value since 1998(!).
 However, the April and May values went right back up to positive (La Niña) territory.
-In June and July 2014, it went back to (mild) negative values, only to drop further into El Niño-worthy values around -11 in August.
+In June and July 2014, it went back to (mild) negative values, only to drop further into El Niño-worthy values around -11 in August, and still at -7.5 in September.
 The SOI remains the noisiest ENSO index that I can think of.

 MEI data access and publications